G0K0URURI/CROP/README.md

 ## Usage

 Configuration files can be found in `args/`.
-For example, to run the hopper-medium task from the D4RL benchmark, use the following.
+For example, to run the halfcheetah-medium task from the D4RL benchmark, use the following.

 ```
-python CROP.py --args-path args/hopper-medium.json
+python CROP.py --args-path args/halfcheetah-medium.json
 ```